 Into Drakain

-Into Drakain is a third person platformer where you control Noju, a girl on a mission to leave her town by jumping through the mountains, solving life threatening puzzles, and fighting monsters in order to save her home town from the Raar, the powerful skeletons kings rule.
+Into Drakain is a third person platformer where you control Noju, a girl on a mission to leave her town by jumping through the mountains, solving puzzles, and fighting monsters in order to save her home town from Raar, the powerful skeleton king.

-The Goal of this project was to design a level inside a few certain restrictions.
+The goal for this project was to design a level inside a few certain restrictions.

 -